 What fascinates and disturbs me are leaders who take the opposite approach to their relationships.
 They view life as a win-lose perspective.
 People exist merely to help them advance their agenda and can be discarded once they have served their purpose.
 To them, life is a contact sport to be played to your advantage regardless of consequences for others.
 Frankly, I don’t know how someone sleeps at night when they make millions of dollars by making decisions that adversely affect other people (especially their own employees).
 Life is not a zero-sum game.
 If you must live in a high security gated community, maybe you should look in the mirror and ask yourself why.

 No one is ever successful alone.
 Behind every accomplished person is a lengthy line of people who helped him or her get there whether they want to acknowledge this fact or not.
 Never lose sight of how you are climbing the corporate ladder or scaling the mountain of life success.
 Operate with integrity and be true to your core values.
 Be generous and share your good fortune.
 Create growth opportunities for other people and invest in their potential.
 Mentor others who follow your example.
 Share the credit whenever possible.
 Be gracious rather than braggadocios when good things happen.
 Lift people up rather than hold them down.

 It is inevitable that you will stumble at some point.
-It helps to have a group of friends and colleagues who are ready, willing, and able to catch you when you fall and to prop you back up afterwards because they want to, not because they feel obligated to.
+It helps to have a group of friends and colleagues who are ready, willing, and able to catch you when you fall.
+They will prop you back up afterwards because they want to, not because they feel obligated to.